National Dance Company of Korea

 The National Dance Company of Korea is the national dance company of South Korea.

 Affiliation

-The dance company has been affiliated with National Theater of Korea located in the neighborhood of Jangchung-dong, Jung-gu, central of Seoul where the National Dance Company of Korea mainly has performed as well as the National Theater Company of Korea, the National Changguk Company Of Korea and the National Orchestra Company of Korea.
+The dance company is affiliated with the National Theater of Korea, located in the neighborhood of Jangchung-dong, Jung-gu, central Seoul.
+The National Dance Company of Korea, along with the National Theater Company of Korea, the National Changguk Company Of Korea, and the National Orchestra Company of Korea, mainly perform there.

 History and Work

 National Dance Company of Korea was established by the director, Im Seong-nam (임성남) and 12 other dancers in February 1962.
 Since then, it has been a representative dance company in South Korea with the purpose to create new dances based on Korean traditional dance and to perform the works.

 By participating in various international festivals, National Dance Company has presented the world, its rich repertoire.